-Like stage play, today’s story went through two distinct acts.
+Like a stage play, today’s story went through two distinct acts.

 Act One: The Protest